Bottles of distilled water

 Graduate destinations

 According to the department's records, 100% of MSc by Research in Musculoskeletal Sciences alumni are employed, across a wide range of clinical professions (eg rheumatology, orthopaedics or physiotherapy) and non-clinical related professions (eg postdoctoral academic and industrial research, teaching, pharmaceuticals, marketing and scientific writing).
-A number of alumni set up their own businesses or changed paths completely into banking and medical writing, a group which constitute around 1% of the total number.
+A number of alumni set up their own businesses or changed paths completely into banking and medical writing.

 The Director of Graduate Studies and Graduate Studies Assistant follow the department's alumni to establish the career paths of past students.